Nurlan-Aliev/brain_games/README.md

 ## Start Game

-To start, enter the name of the game
+To start, enter the name of the game.
 ```commandline
 $ brain-even
 $ brain-calc